-The estimated XIV price is modeled based on VXX data.
-Market VXX data when available (since 2009) and estimated VXX data before.
-VXX data was estimated based on VIX futures.
-Like this I obtained the price of the XIV since the VIX futures started trading (2004/march) until now.
-The price model is also used to forecast future XIV data based on VXX prices.
+The calculated XIV price is modeled based on VIX futures data.
+This allows to obtain the price of the XIV since the VIX futures started trading (2004/march) until now.
+The price model can also be used to forecast future XIV data based on VIX futures prices.

-For any given day n, calculate R(n) as the return that you would have made from shorting VXX from day (n-1) to day n (or from shorting the underlying index if you prefer not to use VXX data).
+For any given day n, calculate R(n) as the return that you would get by holding a combination of shorted 1st and 2nd month VIX futures from day (n-1) to day n.

 Apply XIV’(n+1) = XIV’(n) + XIV’(n) x R(n+1)

-Take as initial value the market value of the XIV on the first trading day: XIV’(1)=9.56
+Take as initial value the market value of the XIV on its first trading day: XIV’(1)=9.56

 Calculate the daily tracking error, F, by solving: